zakarie/Simpson-s-paradox-in-R/README.md

 # Simpson-s-paradox-in-R
-How to detect simpson's paradox  and confounding factor in modeling using R
+How to detect simpson's paradox  and confounding factor when modeling using R